Marple Bridge: Conservation area

 Marple Bridge village centre has been designated as a conservation area; it was established originally in 1974 and was extended in 2006 to incorporate Brabyns Park.

 Stockport Metropolitan Borough Council has produced a Conservation Area Character Appraisal document, outlining the reasons that the conservation area has been designated as such; in justifying this, the document states of the town:

 “Marple Bridge is a predominantly stone-built village situated on the banks of the River Goyt, just to the north-east of Marple...
 Historically the location had significance as a bridging point on the route between Stockport and Derbyshire and where water power was available initially for a forge and corn mill.
 Marple Bridge developed from the 18th century as a small urban centre.
 Of special importance is the landscape setting of Marple Bridge formed by the steep-sided valley of the [River] Goyt...”

 The bridge itself was built in the 19th century and was widened in the 1930s; it is a Grade II listed building.

 Education

 Marple Bridge has two schools: Ludworth Primary School and St Mary's Catholic Voluntary Academy.

+Amenities

+Marple Bridge has various amenities.
+It has three pubs, the Norfolk Arms, the Royal Scot, and the Midland.
+The village also has a Chinese restaurant, chip shop, café, deli, and a bistro.
+There is also a post office, which sells food and drink, a pharmacy, a hairdressers, two barbers shops, and two estate agents.
+There is also a clothing shop, and two churches.